-With the Asolo Falcon GV, I ventured on the paths of the Teton Crest Trail and traversed the Siskiyou Mountain Park for a testing period of eight weeks.
+Wearing the Asolo Falcon GV, I roamed the rugged trails of the Teton Crest Trail and explored the wilds of Siskiyou Mountain Park for eight thrilling weeks.

 Our Verdict